imartayan/iter-set-ops/README.md

 let it3 = 2u8..=4;
 let mut iters = [it1, it2, it3];

-// intersect the it1, it2 and it3
+// intersect it1, it2 and it3
 let res: Vec<_> = intersect_iters(&mut iters).collect();
 assert_eq!(res, vec![3, 4]);